 Because of my own insecurities, I’m still trying to figure out what Weinergate means about my relationships online.
 Maybe I’m taking it all a bit too seriously.

 I can’t help feeling sorry for Weiner and the women with whom he sexted.
-This is because I can be secretive about certain things too.

 I'll admit that I've sexted with a man online.
 At the time, I thought it was a positive way to get a need met.
 But now I think sexting exploits women, even if the women are willing participants.